 What do we sail?

-Sailing craft range from junior dinghies like Sabots and optimists upto Cruising keelboats, however most members sail a dinghy or trailer sailor so some description.
+Sailing craft range from junior dinghies like Sabots and optimists upto Cruising keelboats, however most members sail a dinghy or trailer sailor of some description.
 Amoung the favourites are Hansa 303s, Sabots, Sabres, 420s, Hartley, Lasers, Mirror and NS14 with a few others thrown in.

 The Wynyard Yacht Club welcomes enquiries regarding groups to utilize our club house pending approval by the committee.
 Hire fees for 2019 / 20 season are: